benjamin-awd/NYT-Article-Popularity/README.md

-# Capstone Project: Predicting the Popularity of New York Times Articles
+# Capstone Project: Predicting New York Times Article Popularity

 ## Introduction
 The New York Times is one of the most popular news platforms in the world and is visited by a countless number of visitors each day.